 Upon execution of the lease, the tenant will be required pay the amount of monthly tenant rent (known as the alternative non-public housing rent) determined by the PHA in accordance with HUD regulations.
 The PHA will comply with state and local law in giving the tenant written notice stating any changes in the amount of tenant rent.
-Charges assessed under the lease will be due in accordance with state and local law notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.
+Charges assessed under the lease will be due in accordance with state and local law impairments.
 The notice will state that the family will be charged the alternative non-public housing rent in accordance with PHA continued occupancy policies and HUD regulations and provide the family's new rent amount.
 The notice will also include a new nonpublic housing lease and inform the family that the lease must be executed by the family and the PHA no later than 60 days from the date of the notice or at the next lease renewal, whichever is sooner.
 The family will continue to be a public housing program participant until the family executes the new non-public housing lease.
 The notice will also state that failure to execute the lease within this time period stated in the notice will result in termination of tenancy no more than six months after the date of the notice.
-The PHA will permit an over-income family to execute a lease beyond this time period, but before termination of tenancy, if the over-income family pays the PHA the total difference between the alternative nonpublic housing rent and their public housing rent dating back to the point in time that the over-income family was required to execute the new lease.
+The PHA will permit an overincome family to execute a lease beyond this time period, but before termination of tenancy, if the over-income family pays the PHA the total difference between the alternative non-public housing rent and their public housing rent dating back to the point in time that the over-income family was required to execute the new lease.
 Once the family signs the new non-public housing lease, the family will no longer be a public housing participant family.

 The family will no longer be subject to income examinations, are precluded from participating in the resident council, and cannot participate in any programs that are only for public housing or low-income families.
 The PHA will not provide such families with hearing or grievance rights.
-14-III.E Failure to Appear [24 CFR 966.56(c)] PHA Policy If the PHA offers remote hearings, the notice will also state that the resident may request a remote hearing.
+PHA Policy If the PHA offers remote hearings, the notice will also state that the resident may request a remote hearing.
 If the PHA will require that the hearing be conducted remotely, at the time the notice is sent to the resident informing them of the right to request a hearing, the resident will be notified that the hearing will be conducted remotely.
 The resident will be informed of the processes involved in a remote hearing and that the PHA will provide technical assistance, if needed, before the hearing.
-If the tenant does not appear at the scheduled time of the hearing, the hearing officer will wait up to 30 minutes.
-If the tenant appears within 30 minutes of the scheduled time, the hearing will be held.
-If the tenant does not arrive within 30 minutes of the scheduled time, they will be considered to have failed to appear.
-If the family does not appear within 20 minutes of the scheduled time, and was unable to reschedule the hearing in advance due to the nature of the conflict, the family must contact the PHA within 24 hours of the scheduled hearing date, excluding weekends and holidays.
+If the tenant does not appear at the scheduled time of the hearing, the hearing PHA Policy If the family does not appear within 20 minutes of the scheduled time, and was unable to reschedule the hearing in advance due to the nature of the conflict, the family must contact the PHA within 24 hours of the scheduled hearing date, excluding weekends and holidays.
 The PHA will reschedule the hearing only if the family can show good cause for the failure to appear, or if it is needed as a reasonable accommodation for a person with disabilities.
 If the family cannot show good cause for the failure to appear, or a rescheduling is not needed as a reasonable accommodation, the PHA's decision will stand.
 No Align with Admin Plan